SDI-SoftwareDefinedInverter/TAPAS/README.md

 design-choice allows for a high switching frequency (300kHz and beyond) and bandwidth whilst producing a smooth output wave-form.
-In contrast, commonly available IGBT or MOSFET converter boards typically have a limited bandwidth and/or produce a square output wave-form.
+In contrast, commonly available IGBT or MOSFET converter boards typically have a rather limited bandwidth and/or produce a square output wave-form.

 This unique feature of high bandwidth and smooth output makes TAPAS to some degree universal, giving rise to educational applications in AC and DC